nicklawls/scrabble-gui/README.md

 ### Build and run

-Assuming you have `elm` 0.16 installed,
+Assuming you have `elm` 0.16 installed, change into the directory and run the following commands.

 ```
 elm package install
-elm reactor
+elm make src/Main.elm --output app.js
 ```

+To view the app, open the file `index.html` in a web browser